 What the Real ADHD Research Looks Like

-According to Darren Candow, PhD, professor at the University of Regina and lead author of the 2023 Sports Medicine review "Heads Up for Creatine Supplementation," "Despite considerable interest in creatine for neurodevelopmental and neurodegenerative conditions, controlled trials in pediatric and adolescent populations remain limited.
-The evidence base for ADHD specifically is preliminary at best — research is overdue, not concluded."
+The 2023 Sports Medicine review "Heads Up for Creatine Supplementation," led by Darren Candow, PhD, of the University of Regina, concludes that despite considerable interest in creatine for neurodevelopmental and neurodegenerative conditions, controlled trials in pediatric and adolescent populations remain limited, and the evidence base for attention and focus support specifically is preliminary, research is overdue, not concluded.

 The Candow group, working with Scott Forbes (Brandon University) and Sergej Ostojic (University of Novi Sad), has called repeatedly for properly designed trials in attention-related cognitive endpoints.
 The trials haven't happened yet.
 Funding for nutrient research in attention disorders is thin compared with pharmaceutical research.